Skvader: Symbolism

 The skvader has since then often been seen as an unofficial symbol of Sundsvall and when the province Medelpad was to be given a provincial animal (in addition to the provincial flower) in 1987, many locals voted for the skvader.
 The final choice was a kind of compromise, the mountain hare, which is the front-end of the skvader.

 Other uses

 The term skvader can be used colloquially in Swedish to mean 'a combination of contradicting elements'.

-Skvader also became the nickname in the 1950s and 1960s for a combination bus and lorry (truck), or bruck, which was commonly used on small bus routes in Norrland; the front-end was a bus taking passengers and the back-end was an open loading bay, often used for delivering milk from small farmers to the nearest dairy.
+Skvader also became the nickname in the 1950s and 1960s for a bruck, a combination of bus and truck (lorry in British English) with the front-end of a bus taking passengers and the back-end as an open loading bay.
+The skvader was used on small bus routes in Norrland and to deliver milk from small farmers to the nearest dairy.

 "Skvaderns" is also a herbal liqueur made with herbs from the forest Lunde Skog, the place Skvaderns first were shot at.